SpitFire-666/Toshiba-T3200/README.md

 Toshiba ND-356S-A (1.44MB)

-# BIOS
+# BIOS / CMOS

 - Use ```TEST3.EXE``` to access the BIOS
 - Can also use Shift + Control + F10 at startup

+## 🔋 CMOS Battery

+- Mine has a Tadiran 3.6v battery with a 3.3k resistor (orange, orange, purple, gold)

+# 🔌 Power Supply (PSU)

-# Software
+# 💾 Software

 Machine came with MS-DOS 3.3 from the factory

 ## XCHAD

-Use XCHAD adjust colours
+Use XCHAD to adjust colours

 Ctrl + SysReq brings up the UI